SaturnBTC/atlas/README.md

 -   Filter any stream by datasource or custom logic
 -   Collect metrics and control shutdown and buffering behavior

 The `datasources/*` and `checkpoint-stores/*` crates in this workspace are just implementations of the traits defined in the core crate.
-This README focuses on the `atlas-core` crate itself: concepts, traits, and how to compose a pipeline.

 ## Crate name and dependency